Launch Date Announced š The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 Rhomboids are those parallelograms whose sides are unequal.
 The others are rhombuses.

-williamfrodgers Premium Member almost 7 years ago
+williamfrodgers Premium Member over 7 years ago

 Rhomboids are parallelograms whose opposite sides and angles, and ONLY the opposite sides and angles, are equal.
 They cannot, therefore, be rhombuses (all sides are equal), nor can they be rectangles (all angles are equal).